mydennislab/snake-chipseq/readme.md

 csem: boolean
 ```

 In order to obtain the values for samples_size and control_size in the config file, we need to predict fragment size for each dataset using the alignments obtained with bwt-default and PhantomPeakQualTools.
 To do this, we need to run the Snakefile until sam2bam rule and then run phantompeaktools.
-After obtaining the sizes from phantompeaktools, update the samples_size and control_size values in the config file and then run the snakemake as below.
+After obtaining the sizes from phantompeaktools, update the samples_size and control_size values in the config file and then run the full snakemake pipeline as described in Section 4.

 For example: